The Gameweek 3 of Fantasy Premier League is on the horizon.

 Key players

-- Haaland – captain option in almost any gameweek
+- Haaland/Salah – one of them, your captain options in almost any gameweek

 Transfer targets